 In 2012, Urban Systems developed a report for the City highlighting a need for a safe and convenient cycling route connecting Okanagan and Skaha Lakes.
 Following consultation with stakeholders, Council adopted an updated Bike and Cycling Network map into the 2019 Official Community Plan.

-June 18, 2019: City Council endorsed the project to identify the location of the Lake-to-Lake route.
+June 18, 2019: City Council endorsed the project to identify the location of the Lake to Lake Route.
 The project involved an extensive engagement process and a technical analysis to determine the preferred route.

 Sept.
-6, 2019: The City hosted “Pedal Penticton,” a community-wide cycling event to gather input into the work to identify the Lake-to-Lake route.
+6, 2019: The City hosted “Pedal Penticton,” a community-wide cycling event to gather input into the work to identify the Lake to Lake Route.
 Approximately 500 people attended the event and the City received input from more than 1,000 individuals.

 June-July 2020: The City conducted a targeted engagement program to ensure feedback was received from businesses and residents in the downtown area.